Lilypad-Tech/community-bots/README.md

 - `oss_leaderboard.py`: Generates a leaderboard of contributors based on closed GitHub issues and sends it to Discord.

+- `ambassador_reminder.py`: Sends periodic (every 4 days) reminders about the Lilypad Ambassador Program to the Lilypad general Discord channel.

 - `vars.py`: Contains configuration variables such as GitHub API URL and Discord webhook URL.

 ## Usage